1coderookie/Kobra2ProInsights/docs/hardware/mainboard.md

     I also connectected the z-offset sensor, even though I probably won't use it.
 Since I plan on adding an optical minimum limit switch for the z-axis (which I'll connect to "Z-" = PC8), I connected the z-offset sensor to "Z +" = ^PC4 (I *think* you need to have the `^` in front since that activates the pullup for that pin).
 I'll probably not use it, but I like to have it connected - just in case..

 4. **Inductive Proximity Sensor / ABL Probe**
-    The inductive proximity sensor is conencted to 24V, LOGIC GND and the according signal pin (labeled as 'LEVEL' at the pinout scheme) at the printhead's breakout board.
-Since you already connected 24V and LOGIC GND, you only have to connect the signal pin 'LEVEL' to the MKS board - I used the BLTOUCH connector = PA8 for that.
+    The inductive proximity sensor is conencted to 24V, GND and the according signal pin labeled as 'LEVEL' at the pinout scheme at the printhead's breakout board.
+Since you already connected 24V and GND, you only have to connect the signal pin 'LEVEL' to the MKS board - I used the BLTOUCH connector = PA8 for that.
     Don't worry about the 24V and the signal - due to the electronic circuit of the head's breakout board, the signal level will be just fine and won't harm the according connection of the MKS board.

 5. **Fans**
     The MKS board has two fan connectors which can be PWM controlled: FAN1 (= PC14) and FAN2 (=PB1).
-I connected the *part cooling fan* to FAN 1 and the *heatsink cooling fan of the hotend* to FAN2.
+I connected the *part cooling fan F0* to FAN 1 and the *heatsink cooling fan of the hotend F1* to FAN2.
     I then connected the *mainboard cooling fan* to the 24V connector "J4" - that one provides 24V continously, so the mainboard cooling fan will run as soon as you switch on the printer.
+    *Attention: always mind the polarity!*

 6. **Acceleration Sensors**
     I decided to connect both of the acceleration sensors (printhead & bed) to the same SPI bus.
     Since I don't use an additional screen for the MKS board, I used the EXP2 connector (you either need a 10pin female IDC connector or just some female DuPont connectors) which is SPI1.

     If you want to use an additional screen, you can't use this connector though, so you'd have to use a different SPI bus instead.
-    In my opinion it should be possible to use the connector for the optional WiFi module which would be SPI3.
+    In my opinion it should be possible to use the connector for the optional WiFi module which would be SPI2.
     If that doesn't work and you don't use the 5th stepper driver E1 for driving a second z-axis motor independently, you can also use that one - make sure to set the jumper for SPI mode accordingly.

     Whichever SPI bus you'll use in the end, just connect the MISO, MOSI, SCLK, GND and 5V VCC of both sensors parallel to the according pins.